One Ring to rule them all, One Crown to fill our stomach with soul satisfying bread.

 My makan kakis loved this Hainanese Chicken Bread.
 Normally, they will order 鸡饭不要鸡，虾面不要虾 (chicken rice without chicken, prawn mee without prawns) and this got their stamp of approval.

 Food that is fit royalty is now available to everyone.
-(Word of warning: it was very crowded when we visited again over the weekends.)
+(Word of warning: it was very crowded when I visited again over the weekends.)

 Crown Bakery & Cafe